One-loop divergences in first order Einstein-Hilbert gravity: Introduction

 \section{Introduction}

+There are many ways to write first order actions which are fully equivalent (at least classically) to the corresponding second order ones.
+They are usually more elaborate than the {\em naive} first order formalism, where the metric and the connection are treated as independent fields, insofar as they often need the introduction of auxiliary fields as Lagrange multipliers.
+This is a general mathematical result, valid for any system of ordinary differential equations.

-It is well-known that when considering the Palatini version of the Einstein-Hilbert action, that is, the first order formalism at the classical level (i.e. the metric and the connection are treated independently), the connection is required to be the Levi-Civita one once the equations of motion are imposed.
-However, when more general quadratic in curvature metric-affine actions are considered in first order, this relationship disappears even on shell, hence allowing for more general connections.
+It is well-known that when considering the Palatini version of the Einstein-Hilbert action, that is, the {\em naive} first order formalism at the classical level, the connection is required to be the Levi-Civita one once the equations of motion are imposed.
+However, when more general quadratic in curvature metric-affine actions are considered in the first order approach, this relationship disappears even on-shell, hence allowing for more general connections.
 That is, the equations of motion do not force the connection to be the Levi-Civita one.
-This is of particular interest because when analyzing quadratic theories in first order formalism, there are no propagators decaying faster than $\frac{1}{p^\text{{ 2}}}$ (in second order formalism they do fall down faster), indicating that there is still room for the theory to be unitary.
-Quadratic theories of gravity are renormalizable as opposed to General Relativity (cf. \cite{review_enrique} for a general review of quantum gravity and some approaches to the problem), so the study of this kind of theories in first order formalism could give rise to a unitary and renormalizable theory of gravity \cite{quadratic_enrique}.
-In this context, the computation to one-loop order for the Einstein-Hilbert case in first order formalism paves the way for future studies of more complex theories. \\
+This is of particular interest when analyzing quadratic theories in first order formalism, as these theories are quadratic in the derivatives of the connection and thus, no propagator decays faster than $\frac{1}{p^\text{{ 2}}}$, indicating that there is still room for the theory to be unitary.
+Quadratic theories of gravity are renormalizable as opposed to General Relativity (cf. \cite{review_enrique} for a general review of quantum gravity and some approaches to the problem), so the study of this kind of theories in the first order formalism could give rise to a unitary and renormalizable theory of gravity \cite{quadratic_enrique,physicalcontent}.
+In this context, the computation to one-loop order for the linear Einstein-Hilbert action paves the way for future studies of more complex theories.